6871/microk8s-install/doc/container_based_install.md

 ```kubectl get all --all-namespaces```:

 ```
-# Run in project's root directory (so "generated" directory can be found)
+# Run this in project's root directory (so "generated" directory can be found)
 if [[ -d generated ]]; then
   kc_file="$PWD/$(find generated -type f -name config|sort|tail -1)"